ahmeddesokyebrahim/Vehicle-Steering-Control-using-MPC/README.md

   * MPC takes into consideration the state and the control input for the vehicle.
   * MPC model the vehcile dynamics and predicts in future how the vehicle will be.
   * MPC overcomes PID as MPC can apadt quite well because of the model, and taking the latency into consideration.
-  * [Here](https://youtu.be/ojT-lh0apDg) you can find a demo video for the MPC project.